 We are always on the lookout for new members for the team.
 The most important thing about volunteering at Brooklands is enjoyment: giving time and skill to the Museum must be enjoyable for the Volunteer; that in turn should give enjoyment and education to all who visit the Museum while helping to preserve and protect the heritage and legacy of this great place.
 At present we are especially short of weekend and Friday stewards and ask that all volunteers commit to stewarding our exhibits and displays at least half a day per month at weekends (equivalent to 6 days per year).

 In 2015, the Brooklands Museum Volunteers received the Queens Award for Voluntary Service - the picture opposite shows many of them gathered to receive the award.

-For further details about volunteering at Brooklands Museum, please contact our Volunteer Resources Manager, John Silver on 01932 857381 ext 242 or [email protected]
+For further details about volunteering at Brooklands Museum, please contact our Volunteer Resources Manager, Sue on 01932 857381 ext 242 or [email protected]

 Or download the Volunteer application form